-Jake Keeler February 21, 2018 – Posted in: From Our Community, Reel Service, Special Projects – Tags: hand painted, Jake Keeler Art, reel service, vedavoo
+Jake Keeler February 21, 2018 – Posted in: Community, Special Projects – Tags: hand painted, Jake Keeler Art, reel service, vedavoo

 Minnesota based artist and avid fly fisherman, I grew up learning to fish on the Mississippi River, while spending the rest of my free time drawing dragons, Wolverine, cyborgs, dragon-cyborg-Wolverines while listening to a rotation of heavy metal and classic hip hop cassette tapes with my brother.